-ii Standards, amendments and interpretations issued but not yet effective
+Standards, amendments and interpretations issued but not yet effective and have not been adopted early by the company

-At the date of approval of these financial statements, certain new standards, amendments and interpretations to existing standards have been published but are not yet effective, and have not been early adopted by the company.
+At the date of authorisation of these financial statements, certain new standards, amendments and interpretations to existing standards have been published but are not yet effective, and have not been early adopted by the company.
+Information on those expected to be relevant to the company's financial statements are provided below.